Volume 66 Issue 12 December 2016

 The challenges of writing history for television are formidable.
 But if historians don’t get involved, they will cede ground to those less qualified, warns Suzannah Lipscomb.

-Kate Wiles introduces a depiction of the earth's surface as it might have looked when the ‘Atlantean race’ was at its height.
+The earth's surface as it might have looked when the ‘Atlantean race’ was at its height.

 The 'healer' and friend to Tsar Nicholas II was killed on December 17th, 1916.

 James Christie first held his eponymous auction on December 5th, 1766.

 European power in the New World was established with the help of aggressive and intimidating dogs, specially bred for the purpose.
 And, as Tyler D. Parry reveals, the long history of canine violence against minority groups is still being written.

 In the 18th century, the Muslim warlord Tipu Sultan terrorised Hindu southern India and clashed repeatedly with the British.
 Today, his legacy is contested, but he was far from the nationalist that some have claimed, writes Zareer Masani.